top of page

 https://doi.org/10.1007/s10763-017-9859-6

-The research project investigates the complex dynamic processes that take place when individuals ascribe meaning to the mathematical objects of their thinking.
-The focus is on three processes involved in mathematical cognition: contextualizing, complementizing, and complexifying.
-New interpretive possibilities and theoretical hypotheses are generated and explored that inform research on mathematical cognition and shed light on the three processes, recognizing their epistemological, conceptual, and cognitive importance in mathematical learning processes. (w/ Assoc Prof Marcia Pinto)
+This research project investigates the epistemological, conceptual and cognitive dimensions of mathematical learning.
+The focus is on three processes that students use in mathematical sense-making: contextualising, complementising and complexifying.
+New interpretive possibilities and theoretical hypotheses are generated and explored that inform research on mathematical learning and shed light on the three processes, recognising their importance in mathematical thinking and meaning-making. (w/ Marcia Pinto)

 Featured Publication